-An MBA in Sports Management is a rather emerging MBA program that will help you explore the sports industry with the perspective of a business.
+An MBA in Sports Management is a rather emerging MBA program that will help you explore the sports industry from the perspective of a business.
 You will be introduced to the mechanics of running a sports organisation, management of players, staff, coaches and management professionals, cost and revenue, deals and contracts, sports business analytics and much more.
-As a Sports Management professional, you will be in charge of developing and molding the future of a sports organisation.
+As a Sports Management professional, you will be in charge of developing and moulding the future of a sports organisation.

 MBA in Sports Management: Why Should You Go For It?

 - Evolution of Sports: With the growth of franchise sports and internet, the sports industry has seen enormous growth in terms of financials as well as international appreciation.
 Sports business have grown, social media presence has multiplied and growth of sports in different countries is being seen as the next big thing.

 - Sports and Health: Organisations involved in the business of sports are now focusing on fitness as never before.
 This has led to growth in fields of physiotherapy, sports psychology, sports motivation and team-building, training and fitness, personal athlete training, scouting and development etc.